 Lovers of Tony Maws' iconic burger at Craigie on Main head across the river to Time Out Market Boston for the first and only Craigie Burger location.
 Local, seasonal and organic ingredients make up the “OG” Craigie Burger (Northeast Family Farms beef, sharp cheddar, signature Craigie ketchup), and Maws presents new variations topped with kimchi Russian dressing and swiss cheese or burnt bread steak sauce and charred umami onions.

 Best burgers in Boston

-You’ll come for the customized cocktails, but you’ll leave raving about the burger.
-Formerly an off-menu cult order, the Big Mac-inspired entry is still as coveted as ever, a Wagyu beef double cheeseburger topped with American cheese, Bibb lettuce, house pickles, shaved red onion, black pepper mayo and ketchup, sheathed in a toasted Hi Rise Bread Company bun.
+One of the city’s top-rated bars is known for its customized cocktails, but many customers leave raving about the burger.
+Formerly an off-menu cult order, the Big Mac-inspired entry is still as coveted as ever, a Colorado Wagyu beef double cheeseburger topped with American cheese, Bibb lettuce, house pickles, shaved red onion, black pepper mayo and ketchup, piled on a toasted Hi-Rise Bread Company bun.

 The potent Shojonator takes its inspiration from the Wendy’s Baconator, though in a far smaller package (this is more slider than burger).
 The patty is topped with a pile of smoked bacon and kimcheese (that would be kimchi velveeta) and, in a nod to Shojo’s Asian menu, encased in a steamed bun.

 While many chefs play with umami to upgrade their burgers, chef Tim Wiechmann sticks with salt—specifically, a pretzel roll bun that adds just a little something extra.
 The bun plays bookend to a blend of beef brisket and bacon adorned with comté cheese, ketchup and mustard.
 A farm-fresh egg is an optional add-on.